always-on/always/README.txt

    user - user model information (stored in semantic network)
           [as of 1/3/12, some of this information is dispersed elsewhere and will be moved here]

+Please see the README.txt files in each folder for more details.

 For more information contact rich@wpi.edu.